xeylou/testade.xeylou.fr/content/_index.md

 description: ""
 ---

-you somehow found my website
+you have found my website somehow
-you can know more about me in the [about](https://xeylou.fr/about) section
+you can find out more about me in the [about](about) section
-there is the [now](https://xeylou.fr/now) section for my current life doing
+there is the [now](now) section for my current life in progress

 ---